Also in Compost Sub menu

 - Overcome any problems you have, and help you get back on track with your existing compost bin or heap

-You can see a wide range of composting methods, including wormeries and food waste digesters at the Compost Demonstration Site at The University of Leicester Botanic Gardens in Oadby.
+You can see a wide range of composting methods, including wormeries and food waste digesters at the Compost Demonstration Site at the Stokes Wood Allotment in Leicester.

 Composting experts are regularly on hand to guide you around, answer any questions you may have and help advise you how to get started composting at home.

 To find out more about the site, or when a composting expert will next be on site to give personalised advice, call 0116 305 7005.

 A demo site guide is also available at Carryoncomposting.com